 RESOURCES FOR THE CHILD WITH A VISUAL IMPAIRMENT (AKA “LOW-VISION”)

 Physicians, parents and educators continually report that they are not well-informed about appropriate services for infants, children and youth with visual impairments.
-The special services that are needed are handled differently by the county-level of the local and county school districts (ISDs and RESAs).
+The special services that are needed fro low vision assistance in school are handled at the local level by Intermediate School Districts (ISDs) and Regional Educational Agencies (RESAs).
+Low vision services fall under the umbrella of special education even if your child has no other impairment.

 What can I do?
 As a parent, you MUST contact your local school district’s special education dept. and ask for a vision assessment.
 EVEN if your child is an infant and not currently going to school, the ISD provides the assessment and services.